radiantlogic-v8/documentation-ido/documentation/mcp-server/reference.md

 }
 ```

 **Note for clients:** comparing two identities at once requires loading both contexts into the model.
 Each identity context can be around 100 KB.
-If reasoning appears truncated, constrain the request to a specific dimension such as “risk profile only” or “permissions only” so both responses fit within the model’s context window. [web:36][web:39]
+If reasoning appears truncated, constrain the request to a specific dimension such as "risk profile only" or "permissions only" so both responses fit within the model's context window.

-## 3. Manual curl validation
+## Manual curl validation

-The MCP HTTP transport uses a JSON-RPC lifecycle with initialization, operation, and tool calls, as described in the MCP specification. [web:39][web:42] The following sequence allows you to validate the MCP Server with `curl`.
+The MCP HTTP transport uses a JSON-RPC lifecycle with initialization, operation, and tool calls, as described in the MCP specification.
+The following sequence allows you to validate the MCP Server with `curl`.

 ```bash
 TOKEN="<your access token>"
 MCP_URL="https://<app-external-dns>/<tenant>/mcp/"
 ```

-### 3.1 Initialize
+### Initialize

 Capture the `Mcp-Session-Id` header from the response.